chandc/SnakeGame/README.md

 To build the executable, I followed the steps below:

-1. Clone this starter repo.
+1. Clone the starter repository.
 2. Make a build directory in the top level directory: `mkdir build_Linux && cd build_Linux`
 3. Compile: `cmake .. && make`
 4. Run it: `cd .. && ./build_Linux/SnakeGame`